 Selling is one of the oldest professions on Earth, and so over the years the way we sell has naturally adapted, changed and become ever more complex.
 However, at its core, the fundamentals remain unchanged; ‘I want you to buy what I have to sell’.
 The trickier element is convincing the individual that they not only want your product, but they need it.

 Enter the age-old hard sell – the pushy approach that often alienates and frustrates your target customer.
 The problem is, as we entered the digital age, we also entered the age of over-communication, commercialisation and indeed over-selling.
-On every corner, a brand sells its messages, its USPs, its benefits – and it has become white noise.
+On every corner, a brand sells its messages, its unique selling point's, its benefits – and it has become white noise.